Limpopo Provincial Legislature

 The Limpopo Provincial Legislature is the primary legislative body of the South African province of Limpopo.

 It is unicameral in its composition, and elects the premier and the provincial cabinet, the Limpopo Executive Council, from among the members of the leading party or coalition in the parliament.

 The first legislature was inaugurated in May 1994 as the Northern Transvaal Provincial Legislature.
 It was renamed in 1995 to the Northern Province Provincial Legislature, and again in 2003 to the Limpopo Provincial Legislature.

-The Sixth Legislature was elected on 8 May 2019 in South Africa's 2019 general election.
-A majority of the members belong to the African National Congress.
+The seventh legislature was elected on 29 May 2024 in South Africa's 2024 general election.
+The African National Congress maintained its majority and elected the speaker, deputy speaker and premier at its first sitting on 14 June 2024.
+Dr Phophi Ramathuba was elected the Premier of Limpopo Province, replacing Stanley Mathabatha who exhausted the term limit.

+At the commencement of the 7th provincial legislature on 14 June 2024, the number of seats allocated to the Limpopo provincial legislature increased from 49 to 64.

 Powers

 The Limpopo Legislature appoints the Premier of Limpopo, the head of Limpopo's provincial executive.
 The legislature can force the Premier to resign by passing a motion of no confidence.
 Although the Executive Council is selected by the Premier, the legislature may pass a motion of no confidence to force the Premier to restructure the Council.
 The legislature also appoints Limpopo's delegates to the National Council of Provinces, allocating delegates to parties in proportion to the number of seats each party holds in the legislature.

 The legislature has the power to pass legislation in various fields stipulated in the national constitution; in some fields the legislative power is shared with the national parliament, while in others it is solely reserved to the province alone.
 The fields include health, education (except universities), agriculture, housing, environmental protection, and development planning.

 The legislature oversees the administration of the Limpopo provincial government, and the Premier and the members of the Executive Council are required to report to the legislature on the performance of their responsibilities.
 The legislature also regulates the finances of the provincial government by way of the appropriation bills which determine the provincial budget.